-10 The Future
+9 The Future

-10.1 What, if any, proposals exist for future changes in restructuring and insolvency rules in your jurisdiction?
+9.1 What, if any, proposals exist for future changes in restructuring and insolvency rules in your jurisdiction?

-The Luxembourg Government has for several years now been expected to significantly alter the Luxembourg restructuring tools and it seemed like the current COVID-19 crisis might act as a catalyst and reignite the debate around the Draft Law 6539, filed by the government on 1st February 2013 on the preservation of business and the modernisation of the bankruptcy law (the Draft Law).
+The Luxembourg Government has for several years now been expected to significantly alter the Luxembourg restructuring tools.
+A Draft Law 6539 on the preservation of business and the modernisation of the bankruptcy law was filed by the government on 1 February 2013 (the Draft Law).